-Laurel Waters, MD, FCAP, FASCP, FAMWA and Jeanne Robertson, RN represented the American Medical Women’s Association (AMWA) at the opening of the powerful new play Voices from the Silenced: Pre-Roe Stories from Rossmoor, created and directed by Martha Boesing and Victoria Rue.
+Laurel Waters, MD, FCAP, FASCP, FAMWA and Jeanne Robertson, RN represented the American Medical Women’s Association (AMWA) at the opening of the powerful new play Voices from the Silenced: Pre-Roe Stories, created and directed by Martha Boesing and Victoria Rue.
 Proceeds from ticket sales will benefit Planned Parenthood Northern California.
 The play opened on February 4, 2023 to rave audience reviews and a packed theater.

 When the Supreme Court overturned Roe v.
 Wade on June 24, 2022, the outcry across the country was palpable.
 Victoria Rue and Martha Boesing, both residents at Rossmoor Walnut Creek, realized that they could harness the power of storytelling to share the perspectives of women whose lived experiences reflected an era that most Americans today can only imagine.
 Many of these “Pre-Roe” stories had never been told before.

 With a population of over 9000, it was not hard to find these stories at Rossmoor.
 “From the narratives arose a play that remembers what it was like for women in the years before Roe vs. Wade,” said Rue and Boesing.
 Both women have long careers writing and directing in theatre.
 Boesing was Co-Founder and Artistic Director of the Minneapolis based women’s professional theater At the Foot of the Mountain and has written over 40 one act and full-length plays.
 Rue’s writing and directing work have been seen in NYC, the West Coast, and Palestine; her most recent plays deal with Islamophobia in the U.S.